moonseoklee/kakaochat/README.md

 A program that recognizes the voice sent through Kakao Talk and returns it as text.

-###project disposal Kakao does not provide API starting from 2020.
+###project disposal since Kakao does not provide API starting from 2020.